bramley/phplist-plugin-common/README.md

 * display the config.php file (user id and passwords are removed)
 * display the contents of the php session

-When installing or upgrading a plugin ensure that the latest CommonPlugin is installed as well.
+When installing or upgrading a plugin ensure that you install or upgrade to the latest CommonPlugin as well.

 ## Installation ##